hectorlopez390/odin-recipes/README.md

 # recipes

-This project is a basic recipe website that consists of a main index page which has links to a few recipes.
-This project is designed to put HTML knowledge into practice and demonstrate the skills required to build a basic website once it is completed.
+This project is a recipe website that consists of a main index page which has links to a few recipes.
+This project is designed to put HTML knowledge into practice and once completed, demonstrate skills required to construct a basic website.